Monument to the Communications Workers of Don

 Monument to the Communications Workers of Don (Russian: Памятник «Связистам Дона») is the monument which was opened on 9 September 2016 at the entrance to Ostrovsky Park in Rostov-on-Don.
 The author of the monument was the sculptor Valentin Kostev.
 The opening ceremony of the monument was coincided with the City Day, as well as the date of the 115th anniversary of the first civil radio communication session.

 History

 In April 2016 in the city of Rostov-on-Don took place a popular vote during which it was necessary to choose the best model.
 In the future the monument to the Communication workers of Don will be created on the basis of it.
 On the first place there was a model which was created by the staff of the branch of the Federal State Unitary Enterprise "Radio Frequency Center of the Central Federal District".
 Valentin Kostev was chosen as a sculptor.
 The monument was built on the voluntary contributions of the city residents and donations received from patrons.
-The place for the installation of the monument was chosen as a platform in front of the entrance to the Nikolai Ostrovsky Recreation Park, on the crossing of the 14th line and Sholokhov avenue.
+The place for the installation of the monument was chosen as the entrance to the Nikolai Ostrovsky Recreation Park, on the crossing of the 14th line and Sholokhov avenue.